evanshortiss/vector2d/README.md

 Convert vector to standard JavaScript Array [2.823, 1.541]

 ##### toObject()
-Covert vector to a JSON object.
+Covert vector to a JSON object with format { x: 1.4, y: 8 }.

 ##### add(vector)
 Modify this vector by adding the provided vector to it.